-The first technique to optimizing your cloud analytics is to figure out what data – or more specifically which datasets and part of those datasets – is essential to produce the analytic results the business teams require.
-This is done via discovery, collaboration and knowledge-sharing amongst the data and analytics team to determine which data best fits the problem at hand.
+The first technique to optimizing your cloud analytics is to figure out what data – or more specifically, which datasets and part of those datasets – is essential to produce the analytic results the business teams require.
+This is done via discovery, collaboration, and knowledge-sharing amongst the data and analytics team to determine which data best fits the problem at hand.

-The largest cost component of cloud analytics is the compute cost for queries which is based on how much data needs to be scanned and crunched.
+The largest cost component of cloud analytics is the compute cost for queries based on how much data needs to be scanned and crunched.
 Optimizing the data will reduce ad-hoc and operational query compute costs by eliminating querying across unneeded data.
 It will also reduce data storage fees, although that is a much lower cost component.

 Optimize Data Movement